- uses single-chip DLP system with XPR pixel-shifting technology to display true 4K UHD resolution (3840 x 2160)

 Mounting Options: The Optoma DLP projector is designed to be installed in one of 4 possible positions.
 It can be tabletop or ceiling mounted in front of or behind your projection screen (ceiling mounting bracket sold separately).
 The projector should be placed flat on a surface and 90-degrees (perpendicular) to the screen.
 The projector is equipped with three adjustable feet for adjusting the image height when installing the projector on a tabletop.
-There are three M4 threaded inserts and one M6 threaded insert on the bottom of the projector to attach a ceiling mount bracket (sold separately).
+There are three M4 threaded inserts on the bottom of the projector to attach a ceiling mount bracket (sold separately).

 - The tilt angle of the projector should not exceed 15 degrees, nor should the projector be installed in any way other than the tabletop and ceiling mount, otherwise lamp life could decrease dramatically, and may lead to other unpredictable damages.

 - Allow at least 11.8125" on both the left and right sides of the projector, as well as allow at least 3.9375" above and behind the projector for proper ventilation.

 Note: Your room layout or personal preference will dictate which installation location you select.
 Take into consideration the size and position of your screen, the location of a suitable power outlet, as well as the location and distance between the projector and the rest of your audio/video equipment.